spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 <Tabs.TabPane tab="Google Cloud" key="gcp-ui">

 ### Create Cluster Profile (GCP)
-[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates created with the following core layers.
+[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates you create with the following core layers and any add-on layers such as security, monitoring, logging, and more.

- - Operating System (OS).
+ - Operating System (OS)
- - Kubernetes distribution and version.
+ - Kubernetes distribution and version
- - Network Container Interface (CNI).
+ - Network Container Interface (CNI)
- - Storage Container Interface (CSI).
+ - Storage Container Interface (CSI)

-A cluster profile contains these core and additional add-on layers, such as security, monitoring, logging, etc.

-Cluster profiles enable you to create infrastructure stacks that can be customized in terms of the number of layers, type of components, and version and offer a reproducible way to create clusters.
+You customize profiles by choosing the type of component and version.
+In this way, profiles offer a reproducible way to create clusters.

-Log in to Palette and navigate to the left **Main Menu**.
+Log in to [Palette](https://console.spectrocloud.com) and navigate to the left **Main Menu**.
 Select **Profiles** to view the cluster profile page.
 You can view the list of available cluster profiles.
-To create a cluster profile, click the **Add Cluster Profile** button at the top right.
+To create a cluster profile, click the **Add Cluster Profile** button.

 ![View of the cluster view page](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_profile_list_view.png)

 Follow the wizard to create a new profile.

-In the **Basic Information** section, assign the name **gcp-profile**, a profile description, select the type as **Full**, and assign the tag **env:gcp**.
+In the **Basic Information** section, assign the name **gcp-profile**, provide a profile description, select the type as **Full**, and assign the tag **env:gcp**.
 You can leave the version empty if you want to.
 Just be aware that the version defaults to 1.0.0.
 Click on **Next**.

 Cloud Type allows you to choose the infrastructure provider with which this cluster profile is associated.
 Select **Google Cloud** and click on **Next**.